Deer vehicle collision project

 Deer management incentive scheme pilots

 NatureScot is running two deer management incentive scheme pilot projects.
 One of these is the South Loch Ness scheme.
 This covers 527km2 and encompasses land on the south side of the Great Glen.
-This scheme is focussed on female and juvenile sika deer and is incentivising the cull.
+This scheme is focused on female and juvenile sika deer and is incentivising the cull.

 Across the two incentive schemes there is a budget of £210K.
 For South Loch Ness, payment rates are based on £70 per adult female and £35 per juvenile and on a minimum cull rate of five deer per km2.